Zephyrin/WayBPrototyping/README.md

-# WayBPrototyping
+# WayB Prototyping
-A description of web page
+A description of web page for WayB application using [Pencil](https://pencil.evolus.vn/)